Church building representing tax-deductible religious donations

 Regular Tithes and Offerings

-Weekly, monthly, or annual contributions to the church's general fund are fully deductible.
-This includes cash placed in the offering plate, checks, online giving, and automatic bank transfers.
+The tax deduction for church tithes follows the same rules as any cash donation to a 501(c)(3) organization.
+Weekly, monthly, or annual contributions to the church's general fund are fully deductible when the donor itemizes on Schedule A. This includes cash placed in the offering plate, checks, online giving, recurring credit card gifts, and automatic bank transfers to the church.

 Building Fund Contributions